 Today, Palomar College is a public, two-year comprehensive community college serving a large student body of diverse ages, ethnicities, and lifestyles.
 The District's 200-acre main campus is located at 1140 West Mission Road in San Marcos.
-The San Marcos campus, Education Center in Escondido, and four additional sites serve a District covering 2,555-square-miles ranging from urban to agricultural areas of North San Diego County.
+The San Marcos campus, Education Center in Escondido, and three additional sites serve a District covering 2,555-square-miles ranging from urban to agricultural areas of North San Diego County.

-The four education sites are located in Camp Pendleton, Fallbrook, Pauma Valley and at Mt.
-Carmel High School.
+The three education sites are located in Camp Pendleton, Fallbrook, and Pauma Valley.
 The Escondido Center is located on eight acres owned by the District, and the proposed North Education Center will be located on an 82-acre property in Fallbrook.
-In June 2010, the District purchased approximately 27 acres of land in Rancho Bernardo, that includes a large building and associated parking structure.
+In June 2010, the District purchased approximately 27 acres of land in Rancho Bernardo that includes a large building and associated parking structure.
 This property is the future site of a center to serve the southern portion of the District.